By fiifi DZANSI

-Consider 3 important ways to show gratitude.
+Consider 3 significant ways to be grateful. important

 Say hello to people who mention you in their social media comments or give a review.

-2. Your process must be smooth.
+Your process must be smooth.

 Say thank you.

 And at the end, say thank you like you really mean it.
 Perhaps, send a thank you card, an email, or a WhatsApp.

-Embed a culture of gratitude in your business and people would love working for and with you.
+Embed a culture of gratitude in your business, and people would love working for and with you.